ACCESS College Foundation

 In June of 2016, ACCESS announced the completion of the College Changes Everything Campaign.
 ACCESS will complete all proposed campaign goals aimed at expanding and deepening its level of services in the four initiatives that form the core of ACCESS services by the 2018-19 school year.

-Over 28 years, the ACCESS College Foundation has helped more than 54,000 students and their families in taking college entrance examinations, applying for financial aid, submitting final applications, and enrolling in college.
-In the process, more than $544 million in financial aid and scholarships has been awarded to these students.
+Over 32 years, the ACCESS College Foundation has helped more than 73,000 students and their families in taking college entrance examinations, applying for financial aid, submitting final applications, and enrolling in college.
+In the process, $720 million in financial aid and scholarships has been awarded to these students.

-Through our ACCESS Last Dollar Scholarship, the Foundation has made financial grants to students totaling $10 million.
+Through our ACCESS “Last-Dollar” Scholarship, the Foundation has made financial grants to students totaling $11 million.
 These last-dollar awards bridge the gap between the total amount of aid for which a family qualifies and the final cost of attending college.